Bengeworth

-Bengeworth is a locality adjoining Evesham in Worcestershire, England.
+Bengeworth is a locality in the civil parish of Evesham, in the Wychavon district, in the county of Worcestershire, England.
 In 1887 it had a population of 1,311.
 Today it has a school and an Anglican church.

 History

 Bengeworth was an early hamlet in one of the three Anglo-Saxon hundreds (Cuthburgelow, Winburgetreow and Wulfereslaw) that were combined to form the triple hundred of Oswaldslow, located across the River Avon from the town of Evesham.
 The etymology indicates that Bengeworth may have been a named location in Anglo-Saxon England as early as the Kingdom of the Hwicce, which was subsumed into the Kingdom of Mercia.
 From 927, the Kingdom of England ruled the land.

 Prior to the Conquest of 1066, Bengeworth was in the triple hundred of Oswaldslow, owned by Evesham Abbey and the Bishop of Worcester.
 Due to prompt intercession by the abbot, Evesham Abbey was not reduced by William the Conqueror.
 By 1086, Evesham Abbey owned the entirety of Bengeworth (scribed in Domesday once as Beningeorde (cf. Old English: ben (petition, prayer) + ing (pasture) (perhaps heard by the Domesday scribe as Old French: bening = benign, good – from Latin benignus); Old English: eorðe = earth, ground) and once as Bennieworte (cf. Anglo-Saxon: bene = prayer; worð = land, farm, street, public way)), a larger than average hamlet whose inhabitants were a mixture of free, serf and slave.
 Beningwyrde is another early spelling used in the Worcester Survey, a land survey undertaken in Worcestershire sometime between 1108 and 1118.

 Wulfstan II of Worcester, the last surviving pre-Conquest bishop, held the office in 1086 according to the Domesday Book.
 When Walter de Beauchamp built a castle in Bengeworth on the north end of the bridge to Evesham, conflict with the Abbot of Evesham escalated.
 Following his attack upon Evesham, Beauchamp was excommunicated and his Bengeworth castle destroyed.
 His descendant William Beauchamp of Elmley was said to have withdrawn his part of Bengeworth from the bishop's hundred about the middle of the 13th century, and in 1280 all of Bengeworth was in Blackenhurst hundred.